-WHEREAS, (Contractor), Address Telephone ( ) has performed ge eneral construction wo rk on the following project: For (Owner), Address , and, nd that all Work is of go ss otherwise specified in the faults and defects, and in Contractor hereby warran f Contract with Owner da rdance with terms hereof,, 20, that: detective in workmansh displaced in so doing, of nip or materials together with all other work veations not executed er all work that may prove which may be damaged or by Contractor, insufficient al usage. ents shall have a correct ein stated, dated from the work equal to the original pairs or replacement.
-CORRECTION PERIC D FOR THE WORK: STARTING , TERMINATING •
+WHEREAS, (Contractor),

+Address

+Telephone () has perform ned general construction work on the following project:

+For (Owner),

+Address , and,

+WHEREAS, Contractor has agreed to warrant said work to be new, unless otherwise specified in the Contract Documents, and that all Work is of good quality, free from faults and defects, and in accordance with the Contract Documents.

+NOW THEREFORE, Contractor hereby warrants said work in accordance with terms hereof, complying with terms of Contract with Owner dated , 20 , that:

+Contractor agrees to repair or replace to the satisfaction of the Owner all work that may prove detective in workmanship or materials together with all other work which may be damaged or displaced in so doing, except for abuse, modifications not executed by Contractor, insufficient maintenance, improper operation, or normal wear and tear under normal usage.

+All repairs or replacements shall have a correction period for such work equal to the original correction period as herein stated, dated from the final acceptance of repairs or replacement.

+CORRECTION PERIOD FOR THE WORK: STARTING , TERMINATING